Generic selectors

 • Explanation of how the improvements will be sustainable in the future

-• The percentage of pupils in year 6 who have met the national standards for water safety and swimming requirements
+• The percentage of pupils in year 6 who have met the national standards for water safety as well as swimming requirements

 The main focuses are:

-• Building capacity and capability within your school, to ensure improvements benefit pupils in future years
+• Building capacity and capability within your school, to consequently ensure improvements benefit pupils in future years

 • Developing the PE, physical activity or sport activities you already offer